Research Projects

 Adaptive Multi-Human Multi-Robot Systems

-Multi-human multi-robot (MH-MR) teams are emerging as promising assets for tackling complex and expansive missions, such as environmental monitoring, disaster recovery, and military operations.
+Multi-human multi-robot (MH-MR) teams are emerging as promising assets for tackling complex and expansive missions, such as environmental monitoring, disaster recovery, and search and rescue.
 The collaboration of multiple humans and robots with diverse capabilities, expertise, and characteristics presents great potential to enhance team complementarity, productivity, and versatility.
 However, this inherent heterogeneity within the team also introduces coordination challenges.
 Moreover, incorporating human operators as the core of the decision-making process can significantly improve the situational awareness and flexibility of the team, but it also introduces more uncertainty and complexity.
 Human affective conditions, such as cognitive load and emotion, as well as performance, are inconsistent and susceptible to various internal or external factors.

 To unlock the full potential of MH-MR teams, this project focuses on developing adaptive systems capable of initializing mission-specific MH-MR teams by considering the inherent heterogeneity, proactively monitoring and analyzing the cognitive and emotional states of operators, and enabling human operators to adapt to robot system changes and robots to adapt to human cognitive and emotional states.
 Specifically, we aim to: